Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks

 Power law noise, also called colored, fractional, or fractal noise, arises in electronics as well as a diverse array of other physical phenomena \cite{Milotti2019,Barrett2004,Keshner1982,Vasilescu2006}.
 Power law noise noise is characterized by a power spectral density (PSD), $S(f)$, that is proportional to a power of frequency, $f$, at low frequencies, i.e., $S(f) \propto |f|^{\eta}$, where $\eta$ is a real number.
 Specific integer powers are often associated with ``colors of noise'', e.g., random processes with $\eta=-1$, $0$, and $1$ are called pink, white, and blue noise, respectively \cite[Ch.~3]{Rouphael2014}.
 When $\eta$ is near $-1$, the process is also known as $1/f$ noise, flicker noise, or excess noise \cite{Keshner1982,Milotti2019}.

-We consider three well-studied mathematical models for power law noise: fractionally differenced white noise (FDWN), fractional Gaussian noise (FGN), and fractional ownian motion (FBM).
-FDWN and FGN can be interpreted as generalizations of discrete-time white Gaussian noise \cite{Hosking1981,Mandelbrot1968}, and FBM can be interpreted as a generalization of the continuous-time Brownian motion (or Wiener) process \cite{Mandelbrot1968}, a commonly-used model for a one-dimensional random walk.
-The above models arise in the study of self-similar (or fractal) processes, as well as so-called long memory (or persistent) processes.
-Here, we give a brief overview of FDWN, FGN, and FBM.
-For additional technical details and properties, see \cite{Beran2013,Percival2000,Veenstra2013}.
+We consider two well-known mathematical models for power law noise: fractional Gaussian noise (FGN) and fractional Brownian motion (FBM) \cite{Mandelbrot1968}.
+FGN can be interpreted as a generalization of discrete-time white Gaussian noise, and FBM can be interpreted as a generalization of the continuous-time Brownian motion (or Wiener) process \cite{Mandelbrot1968}.
+The above models arise in the study of self-similar (or fractal) processes, as well as so-called long memory (or persistent) processes \cite{Beran2013,Percival2000,Veenstra2013}.